 Most residency programs participating in the match are wrapping up interviews.
 If you haven’t decided already, think carefully about what program you will rank first.
 Then, communicate this to the program and associate program directors of that program.

-Many clients ask me why this is so important.
 The worst thing that can happen to a program is to have open positions that require them to enter the Supplemental Offer and Assistance Program (SOAP).
 This is devastating to a program’s reputation not only with regards to applicants but also with regards to the medical school or hospital with which they are affiliated.
 When a program director can boast, “we matched our top 3 ranked applicants,” it looks really great for the program.